 A Conversational AI platform is a one-stop solution to support customers.
 It bundles a company’s help page, live chat and IVR in one.
 In addition to this, it also helps in proactively communicating with customers.

-The winner in IVR vs conversational AI debate
+The winner of IVR vs conversational AI debate

 It’s early to select a winner in Conversational AI vs IVR contest because there is room for innovation for both.